austincrim/austincrim.com-astro/src/content/posts/rust-and-javascript.md

 ---
-title: 'Rust + JavaScript: a Love Story'
+title: "Rust + JavaScript: a Love Story"
 lede: Learn how to run Rust functions from your JavaScript code using the new hotness, WASM
 datePublished: 2021-12-11
 draft: false